WACO, Texas — The Baylor Bears can sleep a little easier.

 With just over two minutes remaining in a tie game, Baylor guard Brady Heslip pump-faked to get Iowa State guard Naz Long in the air behind the 3-point arc.
 Heslip dribbled a step to his left and nailed a 3-pointer that gave the Bears a 64-61 lead.

-The Bears earned their third victory over a Top 25 opponent this season.
+By defeating Iowa State, the Bears earned their third victory over a Top 25 opponent this season.

 Heslip boosted the Bears to a six-point lead when he hit his third trey of the second half at the 16:15 mark.

 Iowa State (22-7, 10-7) battled back throughout the second half and hit 12 3-pointers in the game, but it wasn’t enough.
+The Cyclones dropped their second consecutive Big 12 road game against an unranked foe.

 The Cyclones committed five turnovers early in the first half as they struggled to pass the ball in the interior against Baylor’s zone defense.
 However, Iowa State remedied the turnover problems by shooting over the Bears’ zone.